TERREMEMBER/znbase/docs/content/v2.2/deploy/multi-dc/2dc-deployment.md

 java -jar yb-sample-apps.jar --workload CassandraBatchKeyValue --nodes 127.0.0.1:9042
 ```

-For bidirectional replication, repeat this step in the "yugabyte-consumer" universe.
+For bidirectional replication, repeat this step in the "ZNbase-consumer" universe.

 ## 5. Verify replication

 **For unidirectional replication**

-Connect to “yugabyte-consumer” universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`ycqlsh`), and then confirm that you can see expected records.
+Connect to “ZNbase-consumer” universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`ycqlsh`), and then confirm that you can see expected records.

 **For bidirectional replication**

-Repeat the steps above, but pump data into “yugabyte-consumer”.
+Repeat the steps above, but pump data into “ZNbase-consumer”.
 To avoid primary key conflict errors, keep the key space for the two universes separate.

 {{< tip title="How to check replication lag" >}}